winners in the Fun Run are Hatteras cancer patients

 home life and needed a good home.
 And even now, she stays positive

 saying, ‘I don’t want to change my life.
-I love the life I had.
-I
+I love the life I

 just want to enjoy each day.’”